-- (X) the project location and an illustrative map of the proposed facilities (subject to necessary and appropriate confidentiality provisions), which includes: - (A) the pressure district or geographic area that requires the proposed facilities; - (B) the existing and proposed regulator stations and existing and proposed distribution piping and higher capacity pipelines served by or representing the proposed facilities; - (C) whether the facilities will be located in any disproportionately impacted community; - (D) identification of the electric utility service provider(s); and - (E) any other information necessary to allow the Commission to make a thorough evaluation of the application. - (XI) to the extent practicable, the number of customers, annual sales, and design peak demand requirements, by customer class, directly impacted or served by the proposed facilities: - (XII) For requests for construction or expansion of generating facilities, including pollution control, fuel conversion upgrades, and conversion of coal-fired plants to natural gas plants, the application shall include information about Best Value Employment metrics sufficient to meet the requirements of paragraph 3211(a) or, in the alternative, information to demonstrate that the project qualifies for an exemption under paragraph 3211(e).
-If the information required in paragraph 3211(a) is not available at the time an application is filed because relevant contracts have not yet been entered into, the applicant shall file a status report in the proceeding within 45 days after the last contract has been entered into that identifies how selected contractor(s) meet Best Value Employment metrics. - (XIII) The application shall address whether it includes one or more projects that are also ESPW projects, and if so, the applicant shall further attest that material contract terms that comply with paragraph 3211(b) have been or will be included in any relevant contracts and subcontracts. - (XIVIII) if the proposed facilities are located in a disproportionately impacted community, a description of: - (A) the nature of the utility's outreach to members of that disproportionately impacted community, as appropriate to the filing; - (B) the communications and materials employed; and - (C) the findings from those outreach efforts. - (XIII) identification of any permit(s) required to begin work;
+- (X) the project location and an illustrative map of the proposed facilities (subject to necessary and appropriate confidentiality provisions), which includes: - (A) the pressure district or geographic area that requires the proposed facilities; - (B) the existing and proposed regulator stations and existing and proposed distribution piping and higher capacity pipelines served by or representing the proposed facilities; - (C) whether the facilities will be located in any disproportionately impacted community; - (D) identification of the electric utility service provider(s); and - (E) any other information necessary to allow the Commission to make a thorough evaluation of the application. - (XI) to the extent practicable, the number of customers, annual sales, and design peak demand requirements, by customer class, directly impacted or served by the proposed facilities: - (XII) For requests for construction or expansion of generating facilities, including pollution control, fuel conversion upgrades, and conversion of coal fired plants to natural gas plants, the application shall include information about Best Value Employment metrics sufficient to meet the requirements of consistent with paragraph 34211(a) or, in the alternative, information to demonstrate that the project qualifies for an exemption under paragraph 34211(e).
+If the information required in paragraph 34211(a) is not available at the time an application is filed because relevant contracts have not yet been entered into, the applicant shall file a status report in the proceeding within 45 days after the last contract has been entered into that identifies how selected contractor(s) meet Best Value Employment metrics. - (XIII) The application shall address whether it includes one or more projects that are also ESPW projects, and if so, the applicant shall further attest that material contract terms that comply with paragraph 34211(b) have been or will be included in any relevant contracts and that such terms will be required to be included in any relevant subcontracts. - (XIVIII) if the proposed facilities are located in a disproportionately impacted community, a description of: - (A) the nature of the utility's outreach to members of that disproportionately impacted community, as appropriate to the filing; - (B) the communications and materials employed; and - (C) the findings from those outreach efforts. - (XIII) identification of any permit(s) required to begin work;